neeraj9/hello-elixir-rump/README.md

     PATH=$(pwd)/build/rumprun/rumprun/bin:$PATH ./run-elixir-vm --iso=hello_phoenix-0.0.1.iso

+The output will stream to serial.log, so open another window and monitor that as follows:

+    tail -f serial.log

 > There is a substantial difference when running the unikernel in kvm (much
 > faster) than simple qemu.
 Although, qemu does run things reasonably well